 The Presentation View is simply a web page shown in "fullscreen mode" in a web browser (Google Chrome recommended).
 So integrating Crowdpurr's Presentation View into PowerPoint or Keynote is the same as integrating a web browser into PowerPoint or Keynote.
 Neither PowerPoint nor Keynote officially supports embedding a live web page into a slide, so alternative strategies must be considered.

-Crowdpurr is currently researching the best way to use our platform with Keynote and PowerPoint and will be publishing official help videos for how to do this in the near future.
-For now, please review the below options that our customers have used successfully.
+Crowdpurr is currently researching the best way to use our platform with Keynote and PowerPoint and will be publishing official help videos on how to do this in the near future.
+For now, please review the below options that our customers have used successfully in the past.

 Switching Between PowerPoint/Keynote and the Presentation View

 The second option is to forego embedding the Presentation View web browser within your slides and simply switch between your presentation app and the web browser showing the Presentation View.
 Please check out the following YouTube videos to learn more.

 Seamless Switching Between PowerPoint and a Web Browser

 The above solutions work best if you put the Presentation View into "fullscreen mode" first (by clicking the button in the lower right-hand corner of the Presentation View) and then start your PowerPoint presentation.
 We recommend Google Chrome.